Stability of the Kato-Kuzumaki's properties under field extensions: Transfer results for Cialpha

 \section{Transfer results for \texorpdfstring{$C_i(\alpha)$}{Cialpha}}

-In this section we prove the main result of the paper, transfer results for the $C_i(\alpha)$ property from $k$ to function fields over $k$ and the field of Laurent series.
-These results behave differently depending on the nature of $\alpha$, specifically, whether it is constant or not.
+In this section we prove the main result of the paper, transfer results for the $C_i(\alpha)$ property from $k$ to function fields over $k$ and to the Laurent series fields.
+These results are of different nature depending on whether $\alpha$ is a constant class or not.